lmgaspa/solana_wallet_generator_public_nodejs/README.md

 ### License

-This project is licensed under the MIT License - see the LICENSE.mit for details.
+This project is licensed under the MIT License - see the License.mit for details.

 ### VISIT OUR WEBSITE FOR TEST